giantswarm/docs/src/content/basics/multiaz/index.md

 - Availability zones get selected randomly by the Giant Swarm control plane.
 You only need to specify the required number of availability zones.

 - Nodes will get distributed evenly across availability zones.
 There is currently no way to determine which or how many nodes should be started in a particular availability zone.
-But the nodes will have a label `failure-domain.beta.kubernetes.io/zone` that indicates which availability zone the node is running in.
+But the nodes will have a label `topology.kubernetes.io/zone` (or in Kubernetes before 1.17: `failure-domain.beta.kubernetes.io/zone`) that indicates which availability zone the node is running in.

 - Single availability zone clusters start in a random availability zone too.
 This is a means to minimize the risk of all your clusters becoming unavailable due to a failure in one particular AZ.